 Associates Degree in Criminal Justice

-Offered on campus and online, Rosemont's Associate of Science Degree in Criminal Justice is designed for working professionals interested in pursuing a new career in the criminal justice system.
-The degree is also useful if you're already employed in the field and you desire to upgrade your professional skills.
-The curriculum, consisting of a flexible 60-credit (20 courses) curriculum offered on campus and online, is designed for working professionals.
+Offered both on campus and online, Rosemont's Associate of Science Degree in Criminal Justice is designed for working professionals interested in pursuing a new career in the criminal justice system.
+If you're already employed in the field and you want to upgade your skills, getting additional credentials is an excellent way to get a promotion or increase in pay.

 Improved Career Opportunities and Skills